pop-os/docs/src/config-hardware/fix-audio.md

 rm -r ~/.local/state/wireplumber/*
 ```

-Additionally `~/.config/pipewire/` and `~/.config/wireplumber/` can contain user settings but are not present by default:
+Additionally, `~/.config/pipewire/` and `~/.config/wireplumber/` can contain user settings, but are not present by default:

 ```bash
 rm -r ~/.config/pipewire/